 Greater than 10W : 100Ah

-If you are charging a 12V battery that will provide you with power for 12V lighting and appliances (typically on a boat or in a camper or caravan) you may want to exceed the 10W : 100Ah ratio.
-There is really no limit to by how much you exceed the ratio as the more solar panels you install the more power you will have availble to use.
+If you are charging a 12V battery that will provide you with power for 12V lighting and appliances (typically on a boat or in a camper or caravan) you will need to exceed the 10W : 100Ah ratio.
+There is really no limit to by how much you exceed the ratio as the more solar panels you install the more power you will have available to use.

-However, if you exceed the 10W : 100Ah ratio (and there is often very good reason for doing this) it is important that you incorporate a solar charge controller (solar regulator ) into your system to protect your battery from overcharging.
+If you exceed the 10W : 100Ah ratio (and there is often very good reason for doing this) it is important that your solar charger incorporates a solar charge controller (solar regulator ) to protect your battery from overcharging.
 The solar charge controller will also manage battery charging to maximise solar output and may, depending on model, give you system status and battery state of charge information as well.
+All of our 12V vehicle solar chargers incorporate a charge controller if one is required so you have no need to worry.

 Solar trickle charger, solar charger, solar panel?
 I'm confused!

 Solar chargers are referred to as all of the above.
-All of the solar panels and 12V solar chargers on our website are designed for 12V battery charging duties so really all you need to worry about are a products individual features and the wattage.
+All of the solar panels and 12V solar chargers on our website are designed for 12V battery charging duties so really all you need to worry about are a products individual features and the size (expressed in Watts or "W").

 We have a range of small 12V solar chargers designed specifically for easy use and regular connection and disconnection :